 The handpan is the newest musical instrument invented in 2001 by Felix Rohner and Sabina Schärer of the brand PANArt in Bern, Switzerland.
 Inspired by the steel pans of Trinidad And Tobago, they created a reversed steel drum called Hang, which could be played with hands instead of mallets.

-Before the Hang, PANArt was already producing steel pans of Trinidad And Tobago.
+Before the Hang, PANArt was already producing steel pans from Trinidad And Tobago.
 When a musician specially ordered a steel pan-like instrument that could be played with hands, PANArt used their experience to create a new instrument by reversing the steel pan, doubling the shells, slightly changing the tuning process, and closing the instrument’s bottom.
 A new instrument was born; Hang.

 Instead of mass production, PANArt produced the instrument in small quantities for special people who had to explain why they needed the instrument with a letter.
 A few years later, the instrument started getting more attention, and others started producing these instruments.

 One of the first was Kyle Cox of Pantheon Steel, who came up with the name handpan, as Hang was a trademark of PANArt.
-After 2010, many people were already producing handpans in different countries, which decided the instrument’s name: handpan.
+After 2010, many people were already producing handpans in different countries, which decided on the instrument’s name: handpan.

 When was the handpan invented?

 Although the Hang was invented in 2001, steel pans, considered the father of Hang and handpans, have been around since the 1930s.
 The British colonists in Trinidad And Tobago banned musical instruments after a riot at the end of the 19th century.
-The percussion music was a big part of the culture, and the folk started experimenting with different materials like bamboo sticks, frying pans, dustbin lids, and oil drums.
+Percussion music was a big part of the culture, and the folk started experimenting with different materials like bamboo sticks, frying pans, dustbin lids, and oil drums.

-These primitive steel pans became very popular and a major part of the culture, evolving to the musical instruments today as the tuned steel pans.
+These primitive steel pans became very popular and a major part of the culture, evolving into the musical instruments today as the tuned steel pans.
 Their popularity spread worldwide, with companies like PANArt producing them in Europe.
 With the inspiration from there, Hang and later handpans were born at the turn of the millennium.

 What are the best handpan brands?